andrewmaxwell/map-tsp/README.md

 * annealSpeed: how many annealing iterations per frame.
 * coolingFactor: A multiplier for how slowly to narrow in on the shortest path.
 Higher is slower but theoretically it might get a better solution.
 * randomPoints: generate some random destinations, crank it up and see what happens.
 You'll want to crank up searchSpeed too or you'll be sitting there forever.

+When searching for the shortest path, two variables are graphed at the bottom:
+* The red line is the length of the current solution being considered.
+* The green line is the temperature of the simulated annealing algorithm.

 The data is from Mapzen: https://mapzen.com/data/metro-extracts/metro/saint-louis_missouri/